turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_lens_review.md

 # Table: aws_wellarchitected_lens_review

-Review the state of your applications and workloads against architectural best practices, identify opportunities for improvement, and track progress over time
+Review the state of your applications and workloads against architectural best practices, identify opportunities for improvement, and track progress over time.

 ## Examples